Eduardo-debug101/CSC223LionsProject/src/lionsCheckpointE/readme.txt

 The goal is to maximize the profit while minimizing the customer wait time in line to keep the customers happy.
 Arrival interval and service time will be determined by a random number of minutes within a given range.
 Users also have the option to set a slower service speed for self checkout.
-In checkpoint D, the market now has the option to add more full queues and self-checkout lanes.
+The market has the option to add more full queues and self-checkout lanes.
+In the latest checkpoint, the market's data is now represented in a GUI instead of the Java console.

 Usage:
 The program is executed using an IDE like Eclipse.
 To run the program in Eclipse, follow these steps:

-Go to File -> Import -> Archive File -> Browse -> lionsCheckpointD.jar -> Finish
+Go to File -> Import -> Archive File -> Browse -> lionsCheckpointE.jar -> Finish

 Required input: